Selecting and Installing Trim Tabs

 Increased fuel efficiency: When the stern is down your boat pushes a “hill” of water in front of it, which requires more energy to overcome.
 The hull drag and prop angle also contribute to this fuel-wasting inefficiency.
 Trim tabs adjust independently of your power trim and allow each to be trimmed separately for maximum efficiency.

 Increased safety: With the bow high your visibility forward is greatly reduced.
 Using trim tabs to adjust the boat to the proper running attitude preserves forward vision.

 Automatic/non–hydraulic trim tabs use nitrogen gas cylinders, work like shock absorbers and require no adjustment while under way.
-They require no through–transom wires or plumbing and are simplest to install, but cannot be adjusted under way if heavy Uncle Henry decides to change sides.
-Adjustment is easy with the boat on the trailer, and can be varied from right to left sides to correct for a permanent list.
+They require no through-transom wires or plumbing and are simplest to install, but cannot be adjusted under way if heavy Uncle Henry decides to change sides.

 Automatic tabs may work better on smaller boats such as inflatables, boats with no room for a hydraulic pump or for the budget-conscious boater.
-Automatic tabs are a good choice for small fast boats, boats that tow tubes or other types of “sport boats” that change speed and direction frequently.
+Automatic tabs are a good choice for small fast boats, boats that tow tubes or other types of sport boats that change speed and direction frequently.
 Acting like the suspension system on a car, automatic tabs react faster than a person can, and they react automatically.

 Regardless of boat length, for greatest control of trim we recommend adjustable electric or hydraulic trim tabs.
 Adjustable trim tabs provide immediate control for varying weight distribution and changing sea conditions.
 These are ideal for fishing boats, performance boats, trawlers, cruisers, and yachts of all sizes.